EF0601/multi-use-workspace-app/canvas-max/README.md

 There is a button that opens the help modal.
 It is located in the top right corner of the canvas.
 It will open the help modal.
 It will give you a brief overview of the functions and operations of the app.

+### "No tool"

+No tool is essentially the pen tool, where no special tool is used.

+### Rectangle Tool

+The rectangle tool is used for creating a simple 4 sided polygon.
+The stroke style uses the stroke style of the pen (color will be red if your pen color is set to red.)
+To operate:

+- Click on the canvas the first point
+- Click on the second point of the rectangle on the canvas

+### Text Tool

+The text tool will create the piece of text inserted into the input area.
+The text can then be pasted across the canvas by clicking on the canvas.

 ***A closer look at all of the functions can be found in the help tab.***

 ## Licensing